friggframework/frigg-template-app/packages/create-frigg-app/README.md

 # create-frigg-app

-This is a CLI tool for generating new Frigg applications.
+CLI tool for leveraging ready-made templates to help you quickly set up new applications using the Frigg framework.

+This package includes the global command for [Create Frigg App](https://github.com/friggframework/create-frigg-app).
+Please refer to its [documentation](https://docs.friggframework.org/).

 ## Editing and Running the create command Locally